MrGriefs/c1/js_impl/README.md

   - Usernames are required to be unique in the specific User Group only.
   - However, usernames are NOT unique from the admin User Group
     (i.e. to upload in a User Group with the username of an admin, the admin's credentials must be used).
-  - File names are URI encoded for simplicity.
+  - File names are hex encoded for simplicity and compatibility.
 - `/data/sessions/00000000-0000-0000-0000-000000000000/...`
   an internal User Group - used to store credentials of administrators. also may be used to share files between administrators.
   this is the only User Group that usernames conflict with other User Groups.